t-88/Doors-OS/README.md

 -   getting keyboad input [Done]
 -   mouse Input [Done]
 -   VGA driver [Done]
--   building a repl (read excute print loop)
+-   building a repl (read excute print loop) [Done]
 -   making some game
 and the most important goal is to learn and explore

 ## How To Run